Skip to navigation Skip to content

 Background

 In both the Northern and Southern regions of Quebec, its Indigenous communities have distinguished themselves by the richness of their culinary traditions.
 Working in collaboration with various players in the school food sector, many have set up programs specifically tailored to their own communities.
-Still, the Native communities face numerous challenges when it comes to food.
-Among populations most affected by food insecurity in Canada, at 30.9%,1 the percentage for First Nations people is higher than the average for all of Quebec (14.7%).2 In the province's First Nations communities, food insecurity affects nearly one in four adults living with children, and this proportion is even higher in the more remote areas.
+Still, the Indigenous communities face numerous challenges when it comes to food.
+Among populations most affected by food insecurity in Canada, at 30.9%,1 the percentage for First Nations, Métis and Inuit people is higher than the average for all of Quebec (14.7%).2 In the province's First Nations, Métis and Inuit communities, food insecurity affects nearly one in four adults living with children, and this proportion is even higher in the more remote areas.

-🎣 What do traditional Native foods consist of?
+🎣 What do traditional Indigenous foods consist of?

 The Challenges